top of page

 * Hair thinning (PRP for hair restoration)

-Its regenerative properties make it versatile.
+Its regenerative properties make PRP for skin versatile.

 What Is Downtime Like?

-Immediately after treatment:
+Immediately after PRP treatment:

 * Redness (similar to sunburn)